-Like ginger for nausea or vapor rub for colds, diets have pretty much become modern-day folk remedies for our largest organ: the skin.
-Who hasn’t seen an inspiring story that cites a specific diet as the game changer for acne or skin-aging concerns?
+Like ginger for nausea or chest rub for colds, diets have pretty much become modern-day folk remedies for our largest organ: the skin.
+Who hasn’t seen an inspiring story that cites a specific diet as a game-changer for acne or skin aging concerns?

-But unlike tried-and-true remedies, these claims vary in terms of verified research and results.
+Unlike tried-and-true skin care remedies, these claims vary in terms of verified research and results.

 Here are eight popular diets people turn to for skin help and how they might work — or not.